Draw a crowd to your next meeting, conference or event with a finely tuned promotion

 Contact your campus communicator.

-Your unit's or college's communicator can help spread your message through departmental Listservs and other internal audiences,
+Your unit or college communicator can help spread your message through departmental Listservs and other internal audiences,

 through cross-promotion at other events and through social media.

-Add your event to the UofSC web calendar.
+Add your event to the USC web calendar.

-The UofSC web calendar serves as a central location for events hosted or sponsored
+The USC web calendar serves as a central location for events hosted or sponsored by

-by university departments.
-Events that are added to the calendar also are submitted
+university departments.
+Events that are added to the calendar also are submitted for

-for consideration for the @UofSC Today daily faculty/staff e-news.
-To submit an event
+consideration for the USC Today daily faculty/staff e-news.
+To submit an event for

 Create marketing collateral for your event.

-In the university's brand toolbox, you will find templates for flyers, posters, information sheets, PowerPoint slides and more.
-Use these to
+In the university's brand toolbox, you will find templates for flyers, postcards, PowerPoint slides and more.
+Use these to create collateral

-create collateral for your event so that you may then distribute in various ways across
+for your event so that you may then distribute in various ways across campus and throughout

 Contact digital board managers.